WARP-LAB/WARP-GUIDES-WEBPACK/01-helloworld/readme.md

 ## OS requirements

-This assumes development on macOS, which is Unix 03 / POSIX standard, or some nice BSD/* nix platform that is excellent for web development.
-masOS specific stuff here basically is [*Homebrew*](https://brew.sh) and [*Laravel Valet*](https://github.com/laravel/valet).
-The first is just package manager and the second can be substituted by installing *nginx* and *dnsmasq* to serve local static files, plus it seems that there is also [Valet Linux](https://github.com/cpriego/valet-linux).
-If you are on pure MSW, my first and last suggestion is using MSW as just host for *nix* virtual machine.
-This tut does not include any need for databases.
-I bet somebody has written *Medium* article that web development on MSW rocks.
+This assumes development on any of these

+- BSD/*nix.
+- Microsoft Windows where you do all this in POSIX shell, because you have [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) installed.
+- macOS (and this is actually written on this [*you-should-migrate-away-platform*](https://i.giphy.com/media/l49JIG26cSItG0BCU/source.gif)).

-Btw, if one has to switch back and forth between POSIX and MSW while working on project, then using [cross-env](https://www.npmjs.com/package/cross-env) is a must.
+Btw, if one has to switch back and forth between POSIX and MSW command prompt while working on project, then using [cross-env](https://www.npmjs.com/package/cross-env) is a must (when on MSW you should use WSL POSIX shell, don't use *command promt*).

 ## Set up basic dir structure